-Operation Encompass is a national initiative that helps to safeguard children and young people who may have been exposed to domestic abuse.
-In practice, this means that if the police are called to a domestic abuse incident and a child has been present when this happened, then the police will notify the child's school/college's designated safeguarding lead.
+Operation Compass is a national initiative that helps to safeguard children and young people who may have been exposed to domestic abuse.
+In practice, this means that if the police are called to a domestic abuse incident and a child has been present when this happened, then the police will notify the designated safeguarding lead.
 This will be done as early as possible in the morning and allow the school to silently support the child.
 This allows for rapid provision of support within the school environment and means that children are better safeguarded against the effects of domestic abuse.
+The DSL will inform the relevant staff of any notification and agree what support ( if any ) the pupil should receive from the school or specialist staff